 Jay Kaplan is currently a staff attorney for the American Civil Liberties Union (ACLU) of Michigan’s LGBT Project, which was founded in 2001.
 He advocates for the LGBT community on a number of issues, challenging current laws and moving for reforms.

 Dr. Shumer is a pediatric endocrinologist at Mott Children’s Hospital, and the founder and medical director of the Child and Adolescent Gender Clinic at Mott.
 His research has involved the mental health vulnerabilities of transgender youth.
 His medical degree is from Northwestern University, and he also has a Masters in Public Health from Harvard University.
-He and his husband are the proud parents of a 9 month old, Charlie.
+He has a son and lives in Ann Arbor, MI.

 Sara Wiener specializes in children and adolescents who identify with a gender that is different than the sex they were assigned at birth, with specific clinical interests in prepubertal children and families who are growing in their support of their transgender or gender creative child.
 Sara has presented nationally about working with transgender people across the lifespan, and she is a member of the World Professional Association of Transgender Health (WPATH).